apache/hudi/rfc/rfc-64/rfc-64.md

  limitations under the License.
 -->

-# [WIP] RFC-XX: New Hudi Table Spec API for Query Integrations
+# RFC-64: New Hudi Table Spec API for Query Integrations

 ## Proposers